 - Walk through shutting off your water heater before you have to

-We will go into more detail about each of these steps below…
+We will go into more detail about each of these steps to turning off your water heater below…

 This step needs to happen first, so you do not hurt yourself or the heater.
-If you have an electrical unit, turn off the circuit breaker (it will either be located on your main circuit breaker panel or, less often, near the heater itself).
+If you have an electrical unit, you need to turn off the circuit breaker to your hot water heater (it will either be located on your main circuit breaker panel or, less often, near the heater itself).
 With a gas unit, twist the dial near the thermostat to ‘Off.’

 If you cannot find the water connection to the heater, you can turn off water to your whole house.
 The valve will be next to your water meter (which is typically outside the house and near the curb in newer suburbs), and once you open the box, you will need to rotate the valve closest to your house.

 3. Drain your water heater carefully

 At the bottom of the tank, you will see a drain valve where a house can be connected.
 Connect it and run the other side to your tub, a floor drain, or an outside drain where the hot water will not hurt anyone or your yard.

 Once the hose is in place, open the drain valve to release water to empty your tank.
 Emptying your tank is an extra step beyond just turning it off, but you can do it if your digital read-out recommends it or you see a leak from the body of the water heater that you can stop through draining.